obrie/retrokit/README.md

 * Reddit forums
 * ...and everyone who has put so much work in over the years to help make all of this even possible

-## Future work
+## Future improvements

+There are too many improvements to count here, but some ideas are:

-The only future work I have planned is to automate my Sinden Lightgun setup once I receive it.
+* Sinden Lightgun autoconfig (once I receive it)
+* Support for non-Raspbian platforms
+* Computer-based emulators (Amigo, Apple II, etc.)
+* More advanced filters for certain systems

 If you want to make changes for your own specific setup, feel free to.
 I'll accept contributions for anything that will make it easier for you to customize this to your own setup.

+Also, if you have improvements that will help everyone (e.g. perhaps there are better ways of doing autconfig for controllers), I'll happily review those.